ADVICE FOR MID-CAREER GEN-XERS FEELING STUCK AT WORK

 Again, you aren't alone.
 The top 2 sources of workplace stress are low wages and lack of opportunity for growth and advancement respectively.

-Feeling stuck is just a feeling.
+Feeling stuck can be debilitating.
 You feel as though you can't move, you can't change your situation, and your future is set and sealed.

-I'm glad to say that none of those feelings are reality they are only the story that is playing out between your ears.
+I'm glad to say that those feelings only have as much power as you give them.
+That story is playing out only between your ears.
 It's just fear talking.
 You can take control of your career but you have to choose to.

-Feeling stuck is just a feeling.
+Feeling stuck can be debilitating.
 You feel as though you can't move, you can't change your situation, and your future is set and sealed.
-You can take control of your career.Share This Idea
+You can regain control of your career.Share This Idea

 You can choose to give up or get moving.
 This article is for you if you want to get moving.